 How to prepare: Just before use, rinse briefly in cold water; avoid soaking.
 Remove tough, lower ribs near base if serving raw.
 For salads, tear into bite-sized pieces.

 Escarole looks like thick, sturdy romaine lettuce with curled, ragged edges.
 It has a chewy texture and refreshing, mild bitterness.
 The paler inner leaves are more tender and less bitter.
 Its flavor mellows with cooking, sautéeing, or braising.

 Though it’s available most of the year and is usually quite inexpensive, it’s most often used as a winter vegetable in soups and sautés.

 How to prepare: This leafy green can be sandy, and there’s nothing like crunching into grit to ruin the enjoyment of a dish.
 Plunge chopped escarole into a large bowl of cool water.
 Swish it around to loosen any grit.
 Lift the escarole into a colander.
 If you see a lot of sand in the bowl, drain and rinse the bowl and repeat.
 Either way, give the escarole another good rinse in the colander.

 There are several varieties of this colorful member of the chicory family, including the most common, Chiogga, a version that looks like a small, round head of wine-red cabbage with white streaks.
 Another variety, Treviso, is elongated and has a milder, less bitter flavor profile.

-Radicchio: Remove outer leaf or leaves, if discolored.
+How to prepare: Remove outer leaf or leaves, if discolored.
 To cook, cut off at the base, or root end, and trim leaves as needed.
 To use in salad, simply cut or tear into bite-sized pieces.
 To grill, cut into quarters lengthwise, leaving the root end intact.

-Easy ways to use the chicory vegetables
+How to use the chicory vegetables: Ideas & recipes

 Regular or red Belgian endive makes an appealing scoop for dips